simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-05-15
+<br />**Date image released:**  2024-05-16
-<br />**This image is owned by:**
+<br />**This image is owned by:**  Wright Dobbs
-Sebastian Voltmer

-<br />**Title of the image:**  AR 3664 at the Sun's Edge
+<br />**Title of the image:**  Aurora Georgia
-<br />**Description for the image:**  What did the monster active region that created the recent auroras look like when at the Sun's edge?
-There, AR 3664 better showed its 3D structure.
-Pictured, a large multi-pronged solar prominence was captured extending from chaotic sunspot region AR 3664 out into space, just one example of the particle clouds ejected from this violent solar region.
-The Earth could easily fit under this long-extended prominence.
-The featured image was captured two days ago from this constantly changing region.
-Yesterday, the strongest solar flare in years was expelled (not shown), a blast classified in the upper X-class.
-Ultraviolet light from that flare quickly hit the Earth's atmosphere and caused shortwave radio blackouts across both North and South America.
-Although now rotated to be facing slightly away from the Earth, particles from AR 3664 and subsequent coronal mass ejections (CMEs) might still follow curved magnetic field lines across the inner Solar System and create more Earthly auroras.
-Gallery: Earth Aurora from Solar Active Region 6443
+<br />**Description for the image:**  A familiar sight from Georgia, USA, the Moon sets near the western horizon in this rural night skyscape.
+Captured on May 10 before local midnight, the image overexposes the Moon's bright waning crescent at left in the frame.
+A long irrigation rig stretches across farmland about 15 miles north of the city of Bainbridge.
+Shimmering curtains of aurora shine across the starry sky though, definitely an unfamiliar sight for southern Georgia nights.
+Last weekend, extreme geomagnetic storms triggered by the recent intense activity from solar active region AR 3664 brought epic displays of aurora, usually seen closer to the poles, to southern Georgia and even lower latitudes on planet Earth.
+As solar activity ramps up, more storms are possible.
+AuroraSaurus: Report your aurora observations
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2405/AR3664Prom_Voltmer_1728.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2405/WrightDobbs_Georgia_Aurora_2.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).